 What is a 0% balance transfer?

-If you don’t pay off your transferred debts by the end of the introductory period, then what’s left will be charged interest at this higher rate.
+If you don’t pay off your transferred debts by the end of the introductory period, then what’s left will be charged interest at the higher revert rate.
 If you don’t think you can pay it all off in time, consider picking a card with a lower revert rate, or think about whether you may want to choose a card with a low ongoing interest rate, instead of one suited to balance transfers.

 Is the balance transfer rate all you need to consider?

-A card with a 0% balance transfer offer might not necessarily offer better value than a card which charges interest immediately.
-For example, a card that comes with an interest-free period but a high annual fee could actually end up being more expensive over the long-term than a card with a low-rate and no annual fee.
+A card with a 0% introductory balance transfer offer may not necessarily provide better value than a card which charges interest immediately.
+For example, a card that comes with an interest-free period but a high annual fee could actually end up being more expensive over the long-term than a card with no interest-free period but no annual fee.